skellis46/slipbox/two women dancing.md

 Jacobs describes the Polish philosopher's definition of technology as being broader than we usually understand it, as "instruments for manipulating our environment and ourselves."[Kołakowski, in @jacobs-2019-technopoly p.3].
 Manipulation in this sense is not necessarily a _bad_ thing.
 For example, each time we use a fork we are manipulating the environment such that we can eat.

-In _The question concerning technology in China: an essay in cosmotechnics_ (2016), the philosopher Yuk Hui makes the following distinction:

- >technics refers to the general category of all forms of making and practice; techne refers to the Greek conception of it, which Heidegger understands as poiesis or bringing forth; and technology refers to a radical turn which took place during European modernity, and developed in the direction of ever-increasing automation, leading consequently to what Heidegger calls the Gestell.[@hui-2016-question p.4]

 Kołakowski's definition of technology doesn't seem so clearly related to Hui's.
 It seems to fit most simply into a broad understanding of the world as being able to be manipulated or perhaps automated; a world which renders technologically-driven processes invisible.
 At a stretch, this connects Kołakowski's thinking with Heidegger's notion of enframing (Gestell), a process of revealing and which "all beings become standing reserve"[@hui-2017-cosmotechnics n.pag.] -- a term I will return to later in this writing.

 Harari: deindividuation of the individual (from Talking Politics on Arendt?)